We value our editorial independence, basing our comparison results, content and reviews on objective analysis without

-The Chase Sapphire Preferred® Card is an especially good choice if you’re a frequent traveler, as you’ll earn 2x points per dollar you spend on travel and dining at restaurants.
+Chase Sapphire Preferred® Card rewards can be attractive if you’re a frequent traveler, as you’ll earn 2x points per dollar you spend on travel and dining at restaurants.
 Earn 1 point per dollar you spend on everything else.

 SIGNUP BONUS: Earn up to 60,000 bonus points.

 Points are worth more when redeemed through Chase Ultimate Rewards.

 If you redeem your points through Chase Ultimate Rewards, they’re worth 25% more.
 This is a big perk that elevates the Chase Sapphire Preferred® Card above the rest.

 For example, you can redeem 60,000 points for $750 worth of travel purchases, rather than the industry-standard $600 — 1 point equals 1 cent.